 - 250 grams tomatoes or 3 medium to large tomatoes

-- ½ inch ginger + 4 to 5 medium garlic - crushed finely in a mortar-pestle
+- 2 teaspoons Ginger Garlic Paste or 1 inch ginger + 4 to 5 medium garlic cloves- crushed finely in a mortar-pestle

-- about 2 teaspoon of ginger garlic paste (adrak lahsun ka paste)

-- 90 to 100 grams white butter or regular butter – about 6 to 7 tablespoon white butter
+- 90 to 100 grams white butter or regular butter – about 6 to 7 tablespoons white butter

 - 4.5 to 5 cups water for pressure cooking the lentils

-- ½ inch ginger (adrak) - julienned for garnish (optional)
+- 1 inch ginger – julienned for garnish, optional

-- 1 tablespoon butter or cream for garnish (optional)
+- 1 tablespoon butter or cream for garnishing, optional

 - salt as required